joshgerdes/jekyll-uno/_posts/2021-04-03-keep-up-to-date-with-latest-changes-on-azure-using-powershell.md

 * Not have to go to the website to keep up-to-date with what is happening, maybe your happy with it popping up in your PowerShell session each time you open it.
 * Publish the information to Microsoft Teams channels to keep people informed.

-I have created a PowerShell function, that will retrieve the latest updates from the Microsoft Azure Updates RSS Feed and turn it into a PowerShell object you can actually use to keep informed.
+I have created a basic PowerShell function, that will retrieve the latest updates from the Microsoft Azure Updates RSS Feed and turn it into a PowerShell object you can actually use to keep informed.

 * TOC
 {:toc}